freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 Kubernetes provides two ways to add Taints for node.

-* Using command to add Taints.
+* Using the following command to add Taints.

   ```kubectl taint nodes [nodename] key=value:NoSchedule```